How do you pronounce your name?

 How can I strengthen my embouchure?

-Try some combination of mouthpiece buzzing, lip flexibilities, long tones and articulation studies.
+Try some combination of mouthpiece buzzing, lip flexibilities, long tones, articulation studies, and isometric exercises.

 What is your practice routine?